 The cost of a home warranty depends on a variety of factors, including the provider you purchase your warranty from and the specific home warranty plan you purchase.
-We reached out for sample quotes from three of the best home warranty companies in the industry.
+We reached out for sample quotes from two of the best home warranty companies in the industry.
 You can find their respective costs in the table below.

 The cost of your home warranty may differ slightly based on your location or the size of your property.
 As you consider these companies for your home warranty needs, also consider factors such as each company’s state availability, quotes and claims processes, breadth of coverage in each plan and customer service.